Supporting Embedded Content

 There are two tricky steps here: the requested data is turned into a Skia Data object using the MakeWithoutCopy method, and then into an image with MakeFromEncoded.

-These download and decode steps can both fail; if that happens we’ll load a “broken image” placeholder (I used this one):
+These download and decode steps can both fail; if that happens we’ll load a “broken image” placeholder (I used one from Wikipedia):

 BROKEN_IMAGE = skia.Image.open("Broken_Image.png")